JNachtwey/kafka-cheat-sheets/kafka performance testing.md

 # Kafka performance testing #

 You will find all programms in bin dir.
-Tested under apache kafka version 0.9.
-[Apache Kafka](https://kafka.apache.org/) Variables are in brackets like {varname}
+Tested under [Apache Kafka](https://kafka.apache.org/) version 0.9. <br> Variables are in brackets like {varname}